thedigitalkern/jamdocs/docs/theme-configuration.md

     * For Ghost, key configuration is required if deploying in development mode via Heroku post-deploy.

       OR
-    * SMTP via DigitalOcean after 60 Days of Droplet Usage Activity
+    * SMTP via DigitalOcean after 60 Days of Droplet Usage Activity.

 ## Implement Algolia Search Algorithm on Supported CMS Platforms